Online Student Policies and Procedures

 Graduate Change of Major between On-Campus and Online Degree Programs

-1. Current UTEP students wishing to change their major to a fully online UTEP Connect program must have a minimum GPA of 3.0.
+1. Current UTEP students wishing to change their major to a fully online UTEP Online program must have a minimum GPA of 3.0.

-2. Any petitions for change of major from a fully online UTEP Connect program to a campus-based UTEP program are subject to approval by the head of the program receiving the student.
-UTEP Connect students may change their major to a campus-based major one time only.
+2. Any petitions for change of major from a fully online UTEP Online program to a campus-based UTEP program are subject to approval by the head of the program receiving the student.
+UTEP Online students may change their major to a campus-based major one time only.

 3. Students wishing to return to a fully online degree program (after having changed their major to a campus-based program) must appeal to the academic program advisor in writing.